 Many students struggle with the transition from university to career, and/or with early professional experiences themselves, such as internships.
 The FUSION modules provide an excellent opportunity for students to develop and increase their awareness of the transferable skills that will help them excel during this time and throughout their early career experiences.

-- Claire Elissalde, Concordia University
+- Claire Elissalde

 Community Engaged Learning Program (Co-curricular EL)